pfrazee/pfrazee.github.io/_posts/2017-11-06-secure-ledgers-dont-require-proof-of-work.md

 <br>

-## Why do they matter?
+## Why do blockchains matter?

 Blockchains create accountability.

 The hash of each block encompasses the entire chain's history.
 If you change one bit of the history, all subsequent blocks' hashes change.

-By encompassing the history in each hash, we make it easy to compare that history.
+By encompassing the history in each hash, it becomes easy to compare that history.
-Two computers can quickly check hash equality with each other.
+Two computers can quickly check hash equality with each other to confirm that their history logs match.

 <img src="/assets/img/checkin.gif" class="centered">